fchmainy/k8s-trainings-101/README.md

 You have multiple example you can inspire for advanced routing from at: https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources

-## Lab4 - East-West or Microservice-to-Microservice traffic
+## Optional Lab6 - East-West or Microservice-to-Microservice traffic
 ### Description
 	- Deploy backend service
 	- access your application and capture the flag!!!